John & Rachael invite you on Korcula Island's best tours. Also book your transfers and accommodation with us.

 walk into the centre of town from all of our Korcula holiday accommodation.

 Wander the 26 narrow cobbled streets of Korcula old town and indulge in the outstanding architecture, from the majestic Gothic-Baroque Cathedral of St Mark to the Venetian inspired palace of the Gabrielis family, which now houses the Town Museum.
 Discover the tales of the explorer Marco Polo by visiting his family home or learn about Korcula’s religious traditions by visiting the many churches, Icon Museum and Abbey Treasury.
 Complete your tour by walking the circumference of this enchanting old town and marvel at the historic towers, ensuring you climb the Revelin Tower for the views.
+Our self guided Instagram Tour will help you take in the best sites.

 Make your way to the highest point in Korcula Old Town; to the top of St Mark's Cathedral.
 The climb up the narrow spiral staircase to the bell tower will provide you with spectacular panoramic views of the town, the Peljesac and the stunning Adriatic Sea.